gabeantonio/mastermind/README.md

 # mastermind

-README
+x

-RUN MASTERMIND LOCALLY ON YOUR DEVICE
+# RUN MASTERMIND LOCALLY ON YOUR DEVICE

 1. Install Python - If you have not done so already, ensure that you have Python3 installed on your device/machine.
 You can install it from [Python's Official Website](https://www.python.org/).